turboapps/docs/deploying/to_the_hub/deploy_to_hub.md

 1.)
 Add the applications you want
 2.)
 Sync to your device

 It's possible to add the latest version of any application, which will automatically update the application on your device as a new version is released.
-In this example, we will add the latest version of an application and deploy to our desktop using **Sync Device**.
+In this example, we will add the **latest** version of an **Chrome** and deploy it to our desktop using **Sync Device**.

 Navigate to [Turbo.net](https://turbo.net) and **Sign In**.